ErlingSigurdson/Billy/README.md

 - **25.04.2024** - v.1.2 released.

 # Concept
-Billy the Relay is an Arduino project written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
+Billy the Smarty is an Arduino project written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
 Billy can control simple (ON/OFF) load like an LED or (by means of a driver) a relay.
 Billy itself takes commands over:
 - UART by a cable connection.
 - Wi-Fi as a local TCP server, e.g. from a classic Unix utility `netcat` (`nc`) or an Anroid app like [Serial Wi-Fi terminal](https://serial-wifi-terminal.en.softonic.com/android).